LaurenC2022/portfolio/README.md

 - Machine Learning and AI

 ## Weekly Status Updates

+My goals are centered around developing a strong foundation in web development, programming, and DevOps.
+I aim to build a professional online presence by creating a personal portfolio project and establishing a consistent blogging routine to showcase my skills and knowledge.
+Additionally, I plan to develop a comprehensive ecommerce project using NopCommerce, learn about RESTful APIs and microservices architecture, and build a Command-Line Interface (CLI) application using Java.
+I also intend to explore web scraping using Python and automate tasks using Azure DevOps, Key Vault, and Logic Apps.
+By achieving these goals, I aim to enhance my technical skills, improve my online presence, and increase my employability in the tech industry.

 - ### Areas of Growth: October 20, 2024 - October 27, 2024